Xeno-learning: knowledge transfer across species in deep learning-based spectral image analysis: Discussion

 \section{Discussion}

-With this systematic, in-depth analysis of spectral organ differences across species, we are the first to demonstrate that spectral knowledge transfer across species is possible, as exemplified by the task of surgical scene segmentation and the transfer of different perfusion states.
+With this systematic, in-depth analysis of spectral organ differences across species, we are the first to demonstrate that spectral knowledge transfer across species is possible, as exemplified by the task of surgical scene segmentation and the transfer of different perfusion or \ac{icg} states.
 Based on -- to the best of our knowledge -- the largest \ac{hsi} database containing \varTotalImages images from \varTotalSubjects subjects in three species from which \varTotalImagesSemantic images have been fully semantically annotated with 12 classes, we derived the following key findings:

 \begin{enumerate} \item \textbf{Inter-species differences of organ spectra are significant}: Different organs across species do not display uniform spectral organ fingerprint features.
-When considering the species, the subject, and imaging related factors as sources of spectral variability, the species is even the main source of variability for certain wavelengths and organs.
-This heterogeneity causes state-of-the-art segmentation networks to fail when applied across species. \item \textbf{Shared pathophysiological mechanisms manifest as comparable relative spectral changes across species}: Substantial \emph{absolute differences} of spectral organ signatures across species render naive approaches of knowledge transfer infeasible.
-However, our study revealed that relative changes in spectra resulting from pathologies exhibit similarities across species. \item \textbf{Xeno-learning enables knowledge transfer across species}: A proof-of-concept study revealed that the proposed paradigm of learning across species to compensate for quantitative and qualitative data shortage is feasible.
+When considering the species, the subject, and imaging-related factors as sources of spectral variability, the species even represents the main source of variability for certain wavelengths and organs.
+This heterogeneity causes state-of-the-art segmentation networks to fail when applied across species. \item \textbf{Shared mechanisms manifest as comparable relative spectral changes across species}: Substantial \emph{absolute differences} of spectral organ signatures across species render naive approaches of knowledge transfer infeasible.
+However, our study revealed that relative changes in spectra resulting from pathologies or \ac{icg}-affected organs exhibit similarities across species. \item \textbf{Xeno-learning enables knowledge transfer across species}: A proof-of-concept study revealed that the proposed paradigm of learning across species to compensate for quantitative and qualitative data shortage is feasible.
 From a methodological perspective, the enabling idea was to transfer relative spectral changes via a novel means of \emph{physiological} data augmentation. \end{enumerate}